LaunchCodeEducation/java-web-dev-curriculum/content/interfaces/reading/common-interfaces/index.md

 originalAuthorGitHub: speudusa # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Courtney Frey  # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: speudusa # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-07-10T14:01:05-05:00 # UPDATE ANY TIME CHANGES ARE MADE
 ---
 The first situations where you’ll want to use interfaces involve applying pre-defined interfaces and classes that are part of Java.
 Here are a few examples.